petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-4-security-and-identity-management/creating-and-assigning-roles-to-claritys-users.md

    Clarity needs all Marketing Coordinators to have access to assets in the team's asset library.

-1. Return to the Clarity Admin tab, go to the *Roles* application and click the *Marketing Coordinator* role to begin editing as the Clarity Admin user.
+1. Return to the Clarity Admin tab, go to the *Roles* application, and click the *Marketing Coordinator* role to begin editing it.

 1. Go to the *Define Permissions* tab.